Last Updated on March 16, 2023 by Jessica Lauren Vine

 They are easily moved out once your RV is stationary but are just as quickly retracted when driving.
 A well-designed slide out should be almost unnoticeable until it is extended but should look like just another part of your camper.

-While significantly improving the layout and space of a camper, RV slide outs are subject to problems.
-One of these problems is that slide outs can tend to go crooked over time.
+While significantly improving the layout and space of a camper, camper slide outs are subject to problems.
+One of these problems is that slide outs can tend to go crooked over time and no one wants to deal with a crooked slide.
 This is a fairly common problem, so don’t freak out too much if it’s happening to your RV.

 The main reason a camper slide out is crooked is that over time, the steel bars that hold the slide out where it’s supposed to be, bend and wear down.
 Because they are made of steel, these bars are also prone to rust, which compounds any slide out problems.

-The best way to deal with a crooked RV slide out is to make sure the gears and slide out track stay lubricated and free of debris.
-This will ensure that no problems occur while moving the slide in and out, which is typically what causes a problem in the first place.
+The best way to deal with a crooked camper slide out is to make sure the gears and slide out track stay lubricated and free of debris.
+This will ensure that no problems occur while moving the slide in and out, which is typically what causes a problem in the first place that makes you need to do the adjustment.

-Do I Have Too Much Weight on My Slide Out?
+Do I Have Too Much Weight on My Camper Slide Out?

 Another reason that your slide out may be crooked is because you simply have too much weight on the slide out itself.
 Slide outs are designed to be used as living space, and frequently there will even be furniture or couches on them.
 They are not made to hold an infinite amount of weight, however.

-While having too much weight on a slide out at rest can lead to a crooked problem, significant damage happens while moving the slide out in and out.
+While having too much weight on a slide out at rest can lead to a crooked problem, significant damage happens when you adjust slides out in and out.
 While the slide out is in motion, the gears are turning and aren’t as stable.

 This makes them more prone to damage, which is why it is crucial to keep heavy weight off your slide out while moving it in and out.
 A crooked slide out could also pull away from the RV which will remove the watertight seal and lead to water damage.